SpezialK-dev/knowleadge-base/Operating-Systems/Linux/creating-Image.md

 Simply copy the /etc/os-release into the airootfs/etc directory, there you can edit it this will also change information about your OS.

+### customizing the initramfs
+This is only under very specific circumstances needed and otherwiese should be avoided The initramfs is managed by [MKinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) in the default iso, there are alternatives but I will use this.

+Some configuration hints can be found in the [Arch wiki further down](https://wiki.archlinux.org/title/Mkinitcpio#Configuration)

+In the archiso the specific file can be found under ./relang/airootfs/etc/mkinitcpio.conf.d/archiso.conf you could also create an entirely new file if you wanted to but then you would need to specify it in ./relang/airootfs/etc/mkinitcpio.d/linux.preset

+I recomend you take a look at the documentation, in my usecase I will simply get the required things by using the binaries keyword.

 ### Creating the image